By: Sharon Aron Baron

 Rabbi Shuey Biston said he was a supporter of school choice: “I wish every school in Parkland looked like this.
 I will put my faith in the city staff and see that it gets built.”

-“District four is the most sought-after district to be assigned to.
-So we will have more cars at the charter school and at the public schools,” said Freedman.
+“District Four is the most sought-after district to be assigned to.
+So we will have more cars at the charter school and the public schools,” said Freedman.

 The city commission will vote on the special exception beginning at 5:00 p.m. at Parkland City Hall.
 To watch Live, go to Parkland Talk.

 - Sharon Aron Baron is a Parkland resident and editor of Talk Media.
 She has been covering Parkland news since 2012.
 Parkland Talk was created to provide News, Views, and Entertainment for the residents of Parkland.

 - News2021.07.29Parkland BSO Holds Shred-A-Thon and Operation Medicine Cabinet July 31